 Whether you install or expand on an already existing renewable energy electric system (wind or solar energy) for your off-grid house, you can get a federal tax credit for the amount you spend on the system (this includes materials and labor).

 A tax credit is a dollar-for-dollar reduction in the amount of income tax you owe.
 Some states even offer additional tax credits or other financial incentives, so make sure to check.
+This may change each tax year, so just google ” renewable energy tax credits” for the current year.

 Research Comps in the Area You Want to Buy